enonic/lib-static/README.md

 <a name="intro"></a>
 ### Intro

 [Enonic XP](https://enonic.com/developer-tour) library for serving assets from a folder in the application resource structure.
 Intended for setting up XP endpoints that serve static resources from an XP app's JAR file, in a cache-optimized way.
-So basically the same thing as `assetUrl`, but allows you more control:
+So basically the same thing as `assetUrl`, but with more features and control:

 - **Caching behaviour:** With `assetUrl`, you get a URL where the current installation/version of the app is baked in as a hash.
 It will change whenever the app is updated, forcing browsers to skip their locally cached resources and request new ones, even if the resource wasn't changed during the update.
 Using lib-static with [immutable assets](docs/index.adoc#mutable-assets) retains stable URLs and has several ways to adapt the header to direct browsers' caching behavior more effectively, even for mutable assets.
 - **Endpoint URLs:** make your resource endpoints anywhere,